Tooth Colored Fillings

 A band-and-loop maintainer is made of stainless steel wire and held in place by a crown or band on the tooth adjacent to the empty space.
 The wire is attached to the crown or loop and rests against the side of the tooth on the other end of the space.

-A lingual arch is used on the lower teeth when the back teeth on both sides of the jaw are lost.
-A wire is placed on the lingual (tongue) side of the arch and is attached to the tooth in front of the open space on both sides.
-This prevents the front teeth from shifting backwards into the gap.
+A Bilateral Space Maintainer (Nance or Lower Lingual Holding Arch) is used on the upper or lower teeth when the back teeth on one or both sides of the jaw are lost.
+A wire is placed on the palate or lingual (tongue) side of the arch and is attached to the tooth behind the open space on both sides.
+This prevents the back teeth from shifting forward into the gap.

 Caring for Your Child’s Space Maintainer